jclark/microxml-java/docs/recovery.md

 + rules for mapping each recognized lexical token to zero or more abstract tokens, and
 + rules for when to change to another tokenization mode.

+The state of the tokenization process consists of
++ the current tokenization mode
++ the current input (a sequence of code-points)

+A step in the tokenization process consists of:
++ recognizing the next token; this consists finding the longest initial subsequence of the input that matches one of the lexical tokens recognized in the current tokenization mode
++ emitting zero or more abstract tokens according to the rules for that lexical token in that tokenization mode
++ possible changing to another tokenization mode according to the rules for that lexical token in that tokenization mode
++ changing the current input to be the sequence of characters following the token

+The tokenization process starts with Main as the current tokenization mode, and the input to the tokenization process as the current input, and repeats the tokenization step until the current input is empty.
+The output of the tokenization process consists of the abstact tokens emitted by the steps in the process.

 ### Default handling rules

 + DATA_CHAR - emit a DataChar token